manu-p-1/manu-p-1/README.md

 - 💬 Favorite Quote ... *"Courage is resistance to fear, mastery of fear — not absence of fear."* ~ Mark Twain
 - ⚡ Fun fact ...
 I'm a aviation geek ✈️ and credit card nerd 💳, so ask me about credit cards, commercial aviation, flight simulation, geography, and travelling!

+My friend [Sam Yuen](https://github.com/ssyuen) has collaborated with me on some projects.
+Check out his repo!